The allocated time for the talks are as follows:

 Presentations should be done using MS-Office PowerPoint or in PDF format.
 A notebook, a projector, and a pointer with remote control will be available in the session room.
 All presenters should save their presentations on a USB drive in a format readable on a Windows-based PC.
 Presenters should transfer their files to the notebook at the venue of their presentation before the session, and check the correct appearance of the presentation.
 An own laptop can be connected with the consent of the session chair.
 Preferable times are during coffee, lunch and inter-session breaks.
 A student volunteer will be available to assist the presenters.
 Presenters are requested to get in contact with the session chair at least 10 minutes before the beginning of the session.

-The maximum poster size is A0, 841 mm x 1189 mm, portrait orientation.
+The maximum poster size is A0, 841 mm x 1189 mm, portrait or landscape orientation.
 Posters should be put up before the allocated poster session starts and removed after the session ends.
 Board pins and tape will be available on-site.
 There will be a list with the allocated poster slot.
 Authors need to be present during the poster session to explain their work and to interact with fellow attendees.
 You might consider bringing paper copies of your poster and paper.

 Please take note of the day/time/venue of the session that you are chairing in the program booklet.
 On the day of the session that you are chairing, obtain any changes to the program from the support staff at the Registration Desk.